drootz/html-text-highlighter/README.md

 	```

 3. *Optionally*, you can also add in your markup and identify a custom search field.
-Identify it’s ID selector in the header section of **txtHighlighter.js**.
+Identify its ID selector in the header section of **txtHighlighter.js**.
 If not, a default search field will appear on top of the page.

 	```html
 	<!-- HTML -->